deg/redmapel/README.md

 # redmapel

-Redmapel is intended to be a simple single-purpose library.
-It is designed to let you easily manage a tree of related values and set triggers to fire when elements of the tree have changed.
+Redmapel is a simple, single-purpose, library designed to work in both Clojure and ClojureScript.
+It lets you easily manage a tree of related values and set triggers to fire when elements of the tree have changed.

+It is in-memory storage, with no built-in persistence to disk or net.
+But, its trigger mechanism makes it trivial to add automatic persistence.

 ## History and Naming